Axual/terraform-provider-axual/docs/resources/application_principal.md

 ### Required

-- `application` (String) A valid Uid of an existing application
+- `application` (String) A valid ID of an existing application
 - `environment` (String) A valid Uid of an existing environment
 - `principal` (String, Sensitive) The principal of an Application for an Environment.
-This field is Sensitive and will not be displayed in server log outputs when using Terraform commands.
+Must be PEM-format.

 ### Optional

 - `custom` (Boolean) A boolean identifying whether we are creating a custom principal.
-If true, the custom principal will be stored in principal property.
+If true, the custom principal will be stored in `principal` property.
 Custom principal allows an application with SASL+OAUTHBEARER to produce/consume a topic.
 Custom Application Principal certificate is used to authenticate your application with an IAM provider using the custom ApplicationPrincipal as Client ID
 - `private_key` (String, Sensitive) The private key of a Connector Application for an Environment.
-This field is Sensitive and will not be displayed in server log outputs when using Terraform commands.
+Must be PEM-format.
 If committing terraform configuration(.tf) file in version control repository, please make sure there is a secure way of providing private key for a Connector application's Application Principal.
 Here are best practices for handling secrets in Terraform: https://blog.gitguardian.com/how-to-handle-secrets-in-terraform/.

 ### Read-Only

-- `id` (String) Application Principal identifier
+- `id` (String) Application Principal ID

 ## Example Usage